 How to Repair Veneer

 There’s a tiny but noticeable piece of veneer missing on the harp back.
 We have a whole post about how to fix veneer.
-But since I’m leaving the wood natural on the harp, there’s a slightly different, but easy fix for that.
+But since the wood on the harp will be a beautiful contrast and I’m leaving it natural, we have a slightly different fix for that.
 Fill the gap with wood filler and carefully sand smooth.
 Avoid sanding the thin veneer around the repair.

 Because they are invaluable for touch-ups like this, if you do any kind of furniture upcycling, get yourself a set of stain markers.
 Find one that closely matches the colour of the wood by testing on a paint stick.
 Then touch up where you filled the missing veneer.
 You can even blend if necessary.